netscaler/automation-toolkit/labs/netscaler-adc-basic-rewrite-responder-policies-configuration-using-terraform/03-netscaler-adc-basic-virtual-servers-config/assignment.md

 `/root/apply-rewrite-configuration`.
 You can browse the files in the Code Editor tab.

 ## Files Structure
-* `main.tf` describes the actual Citrix ADC config objects to be created.
+* `main.tf` describes the actual NetScaler ADC config objects to be created.
 The attributes of these resources are either hard coded or looked up from input variables in `example.tfvars`
 * `variables.tf` describes the input variables to the terraform config.
 These can have defaults
 * `versions.tf` is used to specify the username, password and endpoint of the Netscaler ADC.
 * `example.tfvars` has the variable inputs specified in `variables.tf`